 There’s no doubt that some of the benefits that come with hotel loyalty programs can be very enticing.
-Free breakfasts, room upgrades, guaranteed late check-outs, bonus points and easier access to suites are just some of the many benefits that hotel loyalty programs dangle to tempt us into directing our spending in their direction….but in which hotel loyalty program should most people be trying to earn status?
+Free breakfasts, room upgrades, guaranteed late check-outs, bonus points, and easier access to suites are just some of the many benefits that hotel loyalty programs dangle to tempt us into directing our spending in their direction, but with which hotel loyalty program should most people be trying to earn status?

 The answer is actually a remarkably simple one – none of them.

-Those of us immersed in the miles and points world can sometimes forget that we see things in a very different way to most people, and what suits our needs doesn’t necessarily suit most people.
+Those of us immersed in the miles and points world can sometimes forget that we see things very differently from most people, and what suits our needs doesn’t necessarily suit others.